Structured Outputs

 - anyOf

-To use Structured Outputs, all fields or function parameters must be specified as required
+To use Structured Outputs, all properties on all objects must be specified as required

 .